INTRODUCTION TO THE SECONDARY SCHOOL

 - question, take risks, collaborate, and assume responsibility for independent work.

-The Secondary program is based on US and International aims – with a focus on deep understandings and transferrable skills.
-The American curriculum offers a wide range of academic subjects along with a holistic approach to learning.
+The Secondary program is based on the US Common Core Standards and International aims – with a focus on deep understandings and transferable skills.
+American curriculum offers a wide range of academic subjects along with a holistic approach to learning.
 The core academic program intends to build knowledge, skills and understandings around literacy, numeracy, creativity and sustainability across the subjects.
 This core is supplemented by instruction in Visual Arts, Music, Drama, World Languages and Physical Education, where Technology is not simply taught as a "stand alone" class, rather every effort is made to incorporate technology into specific subject areas.

 For promising grade 11 and 12 students we offer the opportunity to take the International Baccalaureate Diploma Programme.
 The IBDP is an academically challenging and balanced program of education with final examinations.
 It has been designed to address the intellectual, social, emotional and physical well-being of students.
 This program has gained recognition and respect from the world’s leading universities.
 GEMS American Academy is an authorized IBO World School (schools that share a common philosophy of commitment to high quality, challenging, international education).